RenanTCastro/RenanTCastro/README.md

 Web Fullstack developer
 -------------

-I'm a web developer from Brazil 🇧🇷, with a degree in Control and Automation Engineering from UFMG 🎓.
+I'm a web developer from Brazil 💚💛, with a degree in Control and Automation Engineering from UFMG 🎓.
 Passionate about creating efficient and scalable web applications.

-* 🌍  I'm based in Belo Horizonte - MG
 * ✉️  You can contact me at [renancastrotut@gmail.com](mailto:renancastrotut@gmail.com)
-* 🧠  I'm learning more about React and NodeJs

 ### Skills